openfaas/faas/README.md

 ### Governance

-OpenFaaS&reg; is an independent project founded by [Alex Ellis](https://www.alexellis.io) which is now being built and shaped by a growing community of contributors, GitHub Organisation members, Core contributors and end-users.
+OpenFaaS&reg; is an independent project founded by [Alex Ellis](https://www.alexellis.io), which is now being built and shaped by a growing community of contributors, GitHub Organisation members, core contributors and end-users.
 OpenFaaS Ltd hosts the OpenFaaS codebase and trademarks.
 Professional services, sponsorships, and commercial support packages are available [upon request](mailto:sales@openfaas.com).

 ### Users

 View a selection of end-user companies who have given permission to have their logo listed at [openfaas.com](https://www.openfaas.com/).

-If you're using OpenFaaS please let us know [on this thead](https://github.com/openfaas/faas/issues/776).
+If you're using OpenFaaS, please let us know [on this thead](https://github.com/openfaas/faas/issues/776).
 In addition, you are welcome to request to have your logo listed on the homepage.
-Thank you for your support.
+Thank you for your support!

 ### Technical overview